OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 The last thing we will do is make sure to cleanup any temporary resources that were created while configuring our terrain.

-That completes our `createScene` method.
+That completes our `setupContent` method.
 Now we just have to complete all of the methods we jumped over.
 ## Terrain appearance {#bt3Appearance}
 The %Ogre Terrain component has a large number of options that can be set to change how the terrain is rendered.
 To start out, we configure the level of detail (LOD).
 There are two LOD approaches in the Terrain component, one controlling the geometry and the other controlling the texture.